1. The name of the Designation of Origin

 The nominal volume of wine must be stated in litres, centilitres, or millilitres.

-Starting from the 2010 harvest, the indication of the year is mandatory for all D.O.C.G. and D.O.C. wines, except for sparkling, fizzy, and fortified wine types.
+Starting from the 2010 harvest, the indication of the year is mandatory for all D.O.C.G. and D.O.C. wines, except for sparkling, fizzy, and fortified wine.

 5. Indication of the bottler

 The company name of the corresponding bottler must always be specified.
 As for sparkling wines, the producer or retailer name may replace the bottler one.
-The bottler company name (or the producer/retailer one, in the allowed cases), must appear together with the name of the municipality where the production plant is located and its home Member State (Italy).
+The bottler company name (or the producer/retailer one, where permitted), must appear together with the name of the municipality where the production plant is located and its home Member State (Italy).

 6. Indication of origin